tshelburne/csci-e39/README.md

+#edited uploads.js to change url from empty string to the inputFile's filename
+#edited uploader to add in form for image title and description, then use input for images
+#made Screenshot component
+#Change uploader to only take single images
+# Change pending to show url instead of name

 # Design Patterns in React (CSCI E-39)

 *Note: as of 4/15/18, Windows is using Node / npm directly rather than Docker.
 These